 The VSOP87 data and ELP2000 data provide means of calculating the positions of the planets and the Moon respectively.

 The NASA JPL Ephemerides use numerical integration to generate accurate positions for the Moon and planets from 1550 to 2050.
 There is a New Horizons web site.
 There is also ASCII data which take the form of Chebyshev polynomials for expert users.
 The data sets are often refered to as DE4XX.
 I started with DE430.
 These data sets get refined using space probe data.
-The latest data set is DE441.
+The latest data sets are DE440 and DE441.
 The computations required to use DE4XX data can be found on this site.

 The orbits of Neptune and Pluto cross each other.
 When Pluto is close to perihelion, it is inside the orbit of Neptune.
 If Pluto got too close to Neptune it would probably be ejected from the solar system.
 This currently can’t happen.
 The reason for this being that Pluto and Neptune are in a 2:3 resonance.
 This means that for every 2 orbits of Pluto, Neptune completes 3 orbits.
 This means that when Pluto is inside Neptune’s orbit, Neptune is always distant on average a quarter of an orbit away.